 Logs and Privacy

 We also take a pragmatic approach towards privacy.
-Our service is not for dissidents trying to speak out.
-For starters, we use OAuth2 to identify you and those you invite to your meshes.
+We use OAuth2 to identify you and those you invite to your meshes.
 This is not a design flaw – you clearly want to authenticate the people with access to your network, and we provide a simple and elegant solution.
 Besides, it’s easy to create a disposable email address.

 Our services also span all the major cloud providers.
 If a government wants to know an IP, our upstream providers are more than capable in assisting them with no help from us.
 This is something true of almost every other VPN provider as well.
-But make no mistake, your privacy is important to us, and you will likely appreciate us not spamming you on a weekly or monthly basis.
+However, our multi-hop tunnel service can help mitigate this concern.

 Private keys can be generated on the agent and never leave the device.
 Meshify also uses WireGuard pre-shared keys to double encrypt the traffic.
 OAuth2 is used to validate users based on their email address.
 In our tunnel and relay services, containers are used to isolate customers.